LlmKira/Openaibot/README.EN.md

 OpenAI Chat Bot For IM/Linux/Windows.

-If you don't have your own instant messaging platform or you want to develop a new application, you are welcome to contribute to this repository and you can develop a new Controller by scheduling **Universal Event Layer**.
+If you don't have your own instant messaging platform or you want to develop a new application, you are welcome to contribute to this repository and you can develop a new Controller by scheduling **App/Event.py**.

 This project uses a contextual memory pool to implement chat and is not a reverse of `chatGPT`.